Haas (rocket)

-Haas is a family of rocket space launchers developed by ARCAspace for the Google Lunar X Prize competition and for their national crewed space program.
+Haas was a family of rocket space launchers developed by ARCAspace for the Google Lunar X Prize competition and for their national crewed space program.
 As of 2020 no rocket has been launched, the planned rocket types changed significantly over time.

-It was named after Conrad Haas, a medieval rocket pioneer who lived and worked in what is now Romania, and was the first person to describe a multistage rocket in writing.
+It was named after Conrad Haas, a rocket pioneer who lived and worked in what is now Romania, and was the first European to describe a multistage rocket in writing.

 Haas

 Haas was a Romanian carrier rocket, which was developed by ARCA as part of the ELE programme.
 It was designed to be air-launched from a high-altitude balloon, similar to the American Rockoon experiments of the 1950s.
 Prior to the development of Haas, ARCA had already launched two Stabilo rockets from balloons.
-It is fueled by hydrogen peroxide and bitumen.
+It was powered by hybrid rocket motor, using hydrogen peroxide as oxidizer and bitumen as solid fuel.

 The Haas rocket was to be a three-stage rocket intended to be capable of placing 400 kilograms of payload into low Earth orbit.
 Its maiden flight was to carry the European Lunar Explorer spacecraft, ARCA's entry into the Google Lunar X-Prize, following a series of engine tests which began in 2009.

 It was abandoned when ARCA decided to stop using solar and helium balloons for their space program.